Patrick Metcalfe: Stabæk

 In March 2022 Metcalfe signed with Norwegian club Stabæk on a three-year contract.

 Frederikstad

-In March 2023, Metcalfe would transfer to 1. divisjon side Fredrikstad, signing a two year contract.
+In March 2023, Metcalfe would transfer to 1. divisjon side Fredrikstad, signing a two-year contract.
+Metcalfe would help Fredrikstad win promotion to Eliteserien in the 2023 season, and the Norwegian Cup in the 2024 season.
+In December 2024, it was announced that Metcalfe's contract would not be renewed for the 2025 season.
+He would play 70 matches in his two seasons with the club.

+On March 11, 2025, the club announced Metcalfe had signed on for the 2025 season.

 International career

 Metcalfe is of Filipino descent, and as a result is eligible for both Canada and the Philippines.

 Youth

 Metcalfe was named to the Canadian U-23 provisional roster for the 2020 CONCACAF Men's Olympic Qualifying Championship on February 26, 2020.
-He was named to the final squad ahead of the re-scheduled tournament on March 10, 2021.
+He was named to the final squad ahead of the rescheduled tournament on March 10, 2021.